 This classic 1950s neon sign advertising a hotel pool for the former Pueblo Hotel is much beloved by Tucsonans.

 The Pueblo Hotel started out as The Willard Hotel.
 It was constructed from 1902 – 1904, and was designed by Henry C. Trost, a well-known regional architect who lived in Tucson for four years.
+Henry Jaastad, a future architect and Tucson Mayor, was a carpenter on the Willard Hotel project.
 The building itself is a Mission Revival style located at 6th Avenue & 12th Street.